 A diamond, unarguably, is one of the most valuable objects that can be invested in or purchased.
 The diamond industry itself is centuries and spans across the globe – it could be mined in Africa or Australia, then travel to Belgium, India, or Israel for cutting and polishing, and then get distributed across the globe to retailers.
 This makes up just a part of the complex network that holds up the diamond business world.
-To get an idea of what is hinted at here, put into the mix manufacturers of equipment required to process the diamonds, certifiers, jewelers, auction houses, lawyers, and multiple other intermediaries.
+To get an idea of what is hinted here, put into the mix manufacturers of equipment required to process the diamonds, certifiers, jewelers, auction houses, lawyers, and multiple other intermediaries.

-One of the primary purposes blockchain has served is in the management of the supply chain, facilitating reliable provenance tracking.
+One of the primary purposes blockchain has served in managing the supply chain, facilitating reliable provenance tracking.
 The demand for diamonds in the global market had taken a hit when the circulation of blood diamonds procured from conflict zones came to light.
 These diamonds are extracted at the cost of human rights and fund civil wars and other crimes.
 Diamonds that are not mined in the conflict zones too can contribute to the proliferation of crime, as the gemstones are known to be used as currency for underworld transactions.
 The new age hyper-aware consumers now look for certifications and hallmarks before investing in diamonds.
 With access to a shared blockchain, a consumer can verify the history of a diamond himself since the immutable digital ledger will have a record of every stage of the diamond’s journey from the mine to the store.
-Such a database will reveal information regarding the site of excavation, cutting, polishing, certification, previous owners, and retail store, among others.
+Such a database will reveal information regarding excavation, cutting, polishing, certification, previous owners, and retail store, among others.

 The decentralized and immutable nature of Blockchain makes it well suited for organizing and speedily accessing asset and transaction-related specifics.
 Each of these details is assigned its own digital security key or “hash” that distinguishes between data.
-These are then stored in blocks and secured with timestamps and is accessible by any authorized node or computer that of the Blockchain Network.
+These are then stored in blocks and secured with timestamps, and is accessible by any authorized node or computer of the Blockchain Network.